On the cohomology of finite-dimensional nilpotent groups and Lie rings: Groups

-\begin{Lemma} In a finite-dimensional theory, let $(G,A)$ be a definable $G$-module.
+\begin{Lemma} In a finite-dimensional$^{\circ}$ theory, let $(G,A)$ be a definable $G$-module.
 Suppose that $G$ is connected and abelian, that $A$ is connected and that $A^G=0$.
-Then $H^1(G,A)=0$. \end{Lemma} \begin{proof} First, according to Corollary \ref{fidélité groupe}, up to considering $G/C_{G}(A)$, we may assume that $G$ acts faithfully.
+Then $H^1(G,A)=0$. \end{Lemma} \begin{proof} First, according to Lemma \ref{fidélité groupe}, up to considering $G/C_{G}(A)$, we may assume that $G$ acts faithfully.
 The result is trivial for $A=0$.
-We proceed by induction on the length, $\lg$, of $A$ as a $G$-module (in the definable connected category). \begin{itemize} \item First, suppose $\lg(A)=1$, \textit{i.e.}, $A$ is irreducible.
-We denote by $\rho : G\rightarrow \Aut_{def}(A)\subseteq \End_{def}(A)$ the action.
-By Fact \ref{linearisation}, we can linearize : there exists a definable skew-field $\mathbb{K}$ such that $\rho(G)\leq \mathbb{K}$.
-Up to considering $Z(\mathbb{K})$, which is also definable infinite, we may assume that $\mathbb{K}$ is commutative.
-Now, the proof goes as in the Lemma \ref{abelian case finite}. \item We may therefore assume $\lg(A)>1$; then there exists a non-trivial definable connected $G$-module $B$ strictly contained in $A$ such that $\lg(B)<\lg(A)$ and $\lg(A/B)<\lg(A)$.
-Now, the proof goes as in the Lemma \ref{abelian case finite}. \end{itemize} \end{proof} At this point, we must consider a subclass of finite-dimensional theories. \begin{definition} A finite-dimensional theory is said to be finite-dimensional$^{\circ}$ if it satisfies the following property : \\ Any definable group admits a connected component, i.e., a smallest definable subgroup of finite index. \end{definition} A strongly minimal theory, the theory of an o-minimal structure, the theory of a group of finite Morley rank belong to this subclass.
-In a finite-dimensional$^{\circ}$ theory, a definable irreducible $G$-module has no proper infinite definable submodule.
-Moreover, an infinite definable nilpotent group has infinite center (see \cite[Lemma 5.1, I]{ABC}). \begin{theorem} In a finite-dimensional$^{\circ}$ theory, let $(G,A)$ be a definable $G$-module.
+We proceed by induction on the length, $\lg_G$, of $A$ as a $G$-module (in the definable connected category). \begin{itemize} \item First, suppose $\lg_G(A)=1$, \textit{i.e.}, $A$ is irreducible.
+We denote by $\rho : G\rightarrow \Aut_{\text{def}}(A)\subseteq \End_{\text{def}}(A)$ the action.
+By Fact \ref{linearisation}, we can linearize: there exists a definable skew-field $\mathbb{K}$ such that $\rho(G)\leq \mathbb{K}$.
+Up to considering $Z(\mathbb{K})$, which is also definable infinite, we may assume that $\mathbb{K}$ is commutative definable infinite.
+Now, let $f : G\rightarrow A$ be a non-trivial $G$-derivation.
+Let $y\in G-\{1\}$, such that $f(y)\neq 0$; then $(\rho(y)-Id)$ is invertible.
+Let $a=(\rho(y)-Id)^{-1}\cdot f(y)$.
+For $x\in G$, by commutativity of $G$ and the definition of a derivation, we have $(\rho(y)-Id)\cdot f(x)=\rho(x)\cdot f(y)-f(y)$, thus, using commutativity once more.
+This shows that $H^1(G,A)=0$. \item We may therefore assume $\lg_G(A)>1$; then there exists a non-trivial definable connected $G$-module $B$ strictly contained in $A$ such that $\lg_G(B)<\lg_G(A)$ and $\lg_G(A/B)<\lg_G(A)$.
+Note that by hypothesis $B^{G}=0$.
+By induction on the length, we may therefore assume that $H^1(G,B)=0$.
+The long exact cohomology sequence will now come into play.
+Indeed, we have a short exact sequence of $G$-modules $0\rightarrow B\rightarrow A \rightarrow A/B \rightarrow 0$ which, by virtue of Fact \ref{long cohomology sequence}, induces the following long exact cohomology sequence : By hypothesis, $A^G=B^G=0$ and by induction hypothesis, $H^1(G,B)=0$, so the exactness of the sequence then yields $(A/B)^G=0$; we may therefore apply once more the induction hypothesis and use the exactness of the long cohomology sequence to have $H^1(G,A)=0$. \end{itemize} \end{proof} Now, we pass to the nilpotent case.
+Recall that an infinite definable nilpotent group has infinite center (see \cite[Lemma 5.1, I]{ABC}). \begin{theorem} In a finite-dimensional$^{\circ}$ theory, let $(G,A)$ be a definable $G$-module.
 Suppose that $G$ is connected and nilpotent, that $A$ is connected, and that $A^G=0$.
 Then $H^1(G,A)=0$. \end{theorem} \begin{proof} We proceed by induction on the nilpotency class of $G$.
 By Lemma \ref{abelian case finite-dimensional}, we may suppose that $G$ is not abelian.
-Notice that $G/Z(G)^{\circ}$ and $Z(G)^{\circ}$ are infinite definable connected nilpotent groups of nilpotency class strictly inferior. \\ First, suppose that $A$ is irreducible (in the definable connected category) and consider the definable submodule $A^{Z(G)^{\circ}}$.
-Then we have two cases : \begin{itemize} \item $A^{Z(G)^{\circ}}=A$.
-By Lemma \ref{fidélité groupe}, $H^1(G,A)\simeq H^1(G/Z(G)^{\circ},A)$, and we are done by induction on the nilpotency class. \item $A^{Z(G)^{\circ}}$ is finite.
-In fact, $A^{Z(G)^{\circ}}=0$ since $A^G=0$ and $G$ is connected.
-Notice that $H^1(G/Z(G)^{\circ},A^{Z(G)^{\circ}})=0=H^1(Z(G)^{\circ},A)$ by Lemma \ref{abelian case finite-dimensional} and we are done by fact \ref{suite inflation-restriction groupe}. \end{itemize} Now, we proceed by induction on the length of $A$ as a $G$-module exactly in the same way as in the proof of Lemma \ref{abelian case finite-dimensional}. \end{proof}
+Let $Z=Z(G)^{\circ}$; note that $G/Z$ and $Z$ are infinite definable connected nilpotent groups of nilpotency class strictly inferior. \\ First, suppose that $A$ is irreducible (in the definable connected category) and consider the definable submodule $A^{Z}$.
+Then we have two cases : \begin{itemize} \item $A^{Z}=A$.
+By Lemma \ref{fidélité groupe}, $H^1(G,A)\simeq H^1(G/Z,A)$, and we are done by induction on the nilpotency class. \item $A^{Z}$ is finite.
+In fact, $A^{Z}=0$ : for $a\in A^Z$, one has $G\cdot a \le A^Z$, so $G\cdot a$ is both finite and connected, hence trivial.
+Notice that $H^1(G/Z,A^{Z})=0=H^1(Z,A)$ by Lemma \ref{abelian case finite-dimensional} and we are done by Fact \ref{suite inflation-restriction groupe}. \end{itemize} Now, we proceed by induction on the length of $A$ as a $G$-module exactly in the same way as in the proof of Lemma \ref{abelian case finite-dimensional}. \end{proof}